Doug-Murphy/LethalCompanyMods/GuysNight.LethalCompanyMod.BalancedItems/README.md

 # Adjustments
 ## Scrap
 > The values listed below are the average value that the item will be worth.
-The min/max values are +/- 20% from this average value.
+The max and min values are +/- 20% from this average value.
 > These values are currently the average vanilla value, just with a tighter variance of the min and max values.
+So there shouldn't be any game-breaking imbalance making it too easy or too hard.
+> Keep in mind that different levels in the game have different scrap multipliers applied to the value.
+Therefore, these values are likely higher than what you will see in-game.

 | Item Name            | Weight (Pounds) | Value     |
 |----------------------|-----------------|-----------|